-As time goes by, people in Armour Hills and Mission Hills forget what links them and so many other neighborhoods.
+As time passes, people in Armour Hills and Mission Hills forget what links them to so many other neighborhoods.

 “After 110 years of existence, the identity of the Country Club District is starting to fade,” said LaDene Morton.